vsoch/vsoch.github.io/_posts/2021/2021-09-06-latex-to-jekyll.md

 In the above, you'll see that instead of just writing sections in the introduction and the abstract, they are each contained in their own files, "abstract.tex," "introduction.tex," "what-is-rseops.tex," and "what-is-devops.tex."
-These files alongside one another will be found and still generated into the same PDF.
+These files will be plopped in a "src" folder of our repository, and will be easy to render into a standard pdf, but _also_ will be easy to run a few steps to generate html with citations for the site.
 So the first step is download those files (get them out of Overleaf or whatever!) and put them in a "src" folder alongside your jekyll site.
 Mine looks like this: